 The Finance & Accounting Division is responsible for all Bank of Ireland Group financial and management reporting processes to ensure that all reporting is appropriately governed.

-By the end of the four year programme, you will have received a wide range of experience across various functions within Finance & Accounting including Group Treasury.
+By the end of the three year programme, you will have received a wide range of experience across various functions within Finance & Accounting including Group Treasury.
 This will include exposure to internal management reporting and external financial reporting (including interim and annual statutory accounts), pre-close statements, published accounts and investor briefings.

 This programme will give you expertise in MI and data analytics – and comprehensive product knowledge in the areas of complex treasury and financial instruments, credit/market/liquidity risk, balance sheet management and capital requirements.

 You will gain an understanding of how the financial reporting process works for a large publicly quoted company, together with an appreciation of the importance of internal control, with a key focus on SOX requirements.

 You will receive considerable assistance to support you in attaining an accountancy qualification, which is a requirement for any applicant to the programme.

 We offer opportunities to students who have achieved, or are expected to achieve, a minimum 2:1 Honours Degree or Masters from all disciplines.